umee-network/umee/x/leverage/spec/05_endblock.md

 # End Block

-At the end of every block, the leverage module checks whether the current block height is a multiple of `InterestEpoch`.

-Every `InterestEpoch`, it runs the following steps in order:
+Every block, the leverage module runs the following steps in order:
 - Repay bad debts using reserves
 - Update borrow and lend APY and accrue interest on borrows
 - Update uToken exchange rates